Daniel Norris: 2016

 On March 24, 2016, the Tigers announced that Norris would start the 2016 season on the disabled list, due to a lower back issue suffered during spring training.
-He was recalled to the Tigers on May 11, 2016, but made only a one-inning appearance against the Baltimore Orioles on May 12 before being returned to AAA Toledo.
+He was recalled to the Tigers on May 11, 2016, but made only a one-inning appearance against the Baltimore Orioles on May 12 before being returned to Triple–A Toledo.
 Norris was recalled again on June 21 following the demotion of Matt Boyd, and made his first start of the 2016 season on June 23.
 After pitching two innings plus one batter in a July 4 start against the Cleveland Indians, Norris was removed from the game.
 He was later diagnosed with an oblique strain, the same injury he suffered in late 2015, and was placed on the disabled list for the third time in his career.
 Norris returned to the mound for the Tigers on August 9 to start a game against the Seattle Mariners.
 In a September 12 game against the Minnesota Twins, Norris struck out a career-high 11 batters in just 6 1/3 innings.
 Norris made 13 starts for the Tigers in 2016, finishing the season with a 4–2 record and a 3.38 ERA, while striking out 71 batters in 69 1/3 innings.